 Owned by a Syrian chef from Damascus, the Restaurante Damasquino Halal immediately transports you to the Eastern Mediterranean.
 Grilled meats, rice, salads, hummus, and mutabal are what you can expect in this homestyle Arabic family restaurant.
 The restaurant only has a few tables, so if you can, call ahead for a reservation.

 Located just a few minutes’ walk from the Mezquita in Cordoba’s Jewish Quarter, Maridame will take you back to Abd al-Rahman I. Focusing on traditional dishes of the region, Maridame’s menu features dishes that even the pickiest of eaters will like.

-With a small but delicious menu, you can expect that everything Entre Olivos does is done right.
-With both indoor and outdoor seating, Entre Olivos is an excellent choice for lunch in the centre of Cordoba.
+With a small but delicious menu, you can expect that everything Regaderas does is done right.
+With both indoor and outdoor seating, Regaderas is an excellent choice for lunch in the center of Cordoba.

 Bodegas Mezquita Cruz del Rastro – Plaza de La Cruz del Rastro 2

 Serving up traditional Andalucian quality cuisine using only the freshest local produce, Bodegas Mezquita Cruz del Rastro offers a set lunch menu for 14.85€.

 There are plenty of options to select from, including popular dishes like beer-battered aubergines (a fabulous variation of fried eggplants) with Pedro Ximénez wine, slow-cooked Cordoban-style oxtail stew, and a dessert pastry with orange, olive oil, sugar, and cinnamon making it one of the best places to eat in Cordoba, Spain.